Mariambadra/deepchrome/README.md

 ---

 ## Project Overview
-DeepChrome is a CNN model that predicts gene expression (high/low) from modification signals on the histone level.
-On the other hand, AttentiveChrome is an LSTM with an attention mechanism that adds biological interpretability on top of competitive predictive performance.
+DeepChrome is a CNN model that predicts gene expression (high/low) from modification signals at the level of histone level.
+On the other hand, AttentiveChrome is an LSTM with an attention mechanism that adds biological interpretability on top of the competitive predictive performance.

 This project replicates both models from scratch in modern PyTorch, starting from the original Lua/Torch7 source, and evaluates them on E047.